 There are two main ways to process coffee beans: washed and unwashed.
-We will discuss the differences between washed vs unwashed coffee and help you decide which processing method is right for you.
+I will discuss the differences between washed vs unwashed coffee and help you decide which processing method is right for you.

 - Washed vs Unwashed Coffee General Overview